ibm-cloud-architecture/devasset-vpc-windows_server/README.md

 ### Steps to Deploy pattern

-1. Build Docker to run terraform VPC ibm provider
+1. **Build** Docker to run terraform VPC ibm provider

    - docker build -t="terraform-vpc-ibm-docker" . --no-cache
    - docker run -it terraform-vpc-ibm-docker /bin/bash

-2. Run Terraform script:
+2. **Run** Terraform script:

    - cd terraform-files
    - terraform init
    - terraform plan
    - terraform apply

-3. Connect to the instance using Remote Desktop protocol using the floating IP as target.
+3. **Test** by connecting to the instance using Remote Desktop protocol using the floating IP as target.
 To properly connect,

    - Get encrypted password from UI and saved to a file, decode it using:
      ```